 – Research indicates #astragalus may additionally help opposite the natural shortening of telomeres on chromosomes that happens with #growing old to slow #hairloss.

 – Help the guys you recognize live happier, more healthy lives! #CheckYourCalcium

-– “Some men worry that their penis is simply too small.”
+– “Some men worry that their penis is too small.

 And what could Men’s Health Month be without warnings about low testosterone?

+Complement.
 But Dr. Hoffman responded: “The zinc claims are unfounded.
-Observational records (Leitzmann et al in 2003 and Zhang et al in 2008) surely suggest that zinc dietary supplements are related to an extended danger of prostate most cancers, even though evidence is insufficient to determine whether this a causal effect or due to confounding (including guys who see urologists are more likely to be on zinc, screened for, and recognized with prostate most cancers).
-I’m now not finding any research looking at whether growing zinc consumption improves decrease urinary tract signs in men with prostate enlargement.”
+Observational records (Leitzmann et al. in 2003 and Zhang et al. in 2008) surely suggest that zinc dietary supplements are related to an extended danger of prostate most cancers, even though the evidence is insufficient to determine whether this a causal effect or due to confounding (including guys who see urologists are more likely to be on zinc, screened for, and recognized with prostate most cancers).
+I’m now not finding any research looking at whether growing zinc consumption improves decrease urinary tract signs in men with prostate enlargement.

 Addendum on June 29: